Electrical Bone Growth Stimulation of the Appendicular Skeleton - CAM 70107HB

 - To assess long-term outcomes and adverse events, single-arm studies that capture longer periods of follow-up and/or larger populations were sought.

-- Studies with duplicative or overlapping populations were excluded.
+Studies with duplicative or overlapping populations were excluded.

 Review of Evidence

-Beck et al. (2008) reported on a well-conducted RCT (n = 44) of capacitively coupled electric fields (OrthoPak) for healing acute tibial stress fractures.22 Patients were instructed to use the device for 15 hours each day, and usage was monitored electronically.
+Beck et al. (2008) reported on a well-conducted RCT (N = 44) of capacitively coupled electric fields (OrthoPak) for healing acute tibial stress fractures.22 Patients were instructed to use the device for 15 hours each day, and usage was monitored electronically.
 Healing was confirmed when hopping 10 cm high for 30 seconds was accomplished without pain.
 Although an increase in the hours of use per day was associated with a reduction in the time to healing, there was no difference in the rate of healing between treatment and placebo.
 Power analysis indicated that this number of patients was sufficient to detect a difference in healing time of 3 weeks, which was considered to be a clinically significant effect.
 Other analyses, which suggested that electrical stimulation might be effective for the radiologic healing of more severe stress fractures, were preliminary and a beneficial effect was not observed for clinical healing.

 Section Summary: Stress Fracture(s)